-For nearly 50 years, we’ve helped shape the world around us.
+For more than 50 years, we’ve helped shape the world around us.
 By continually delivering new technology and product innovations, we’ve helped semiconductor manufacturers to miniaturize the transistors on integrated circuits.
 Providing the increased power needed for today’s computers, smartphones, home electronics and transport.
 Making it possible for us all to enjoy greater opportunities in our lives.

 In 1968, at the very outset of the global semiconductor industry, entrepreneur Arthur del Prado established ASM in the Netherlands.
 Mr Del Prado served as President, Chief Executive Officer and Chairman of the Management Board of ASM International until his retirement, in 2008.
 Acclaimed as the "father of the European semiconductor equipment industry”, his contributions to the industry are legendary.
 To read more about his career

 click here.
 Guided by his unique pioneering vision of how the industry would develop, ASM began to sell its own wafer processing equipment for semiconductor manufacturers.
 Our long journey as industry pioneers was underway.

 Our dual-reactor family of vertical furnaces, the Advance Series, is the most productive vertical furnace in the industry.